Slow Cooker Pumpkin Soup

-It’s time again for Fall flavors!
+It’s that time of the year again where we get to enjoy Fall flavors!
 For many, this is their favorite time of the year simply because of the delicious spices that come with it.
 This soup is no exception!
-It’s a nice, warm, healthy soup that everyone can enjoy.
-Come fall in love with these other soup recipes to warm your home and fill your belly: Slow Cooker Butternut Squash Soup and Slow Cooker Cream of Broccoli Soup.
+It’s a nice, warm soup that everyone can enjoy.
+Come fall in love with these other soup recipes to warm your home and fill your belly: Slow Cooker Butternut Squash Soup and Slow Cooker Leftover Turkey Noodle Soup.

 How to make slow cooker pumpkin soup recipe from scratch?

 - Sauté vegetables– This includes onions, carrots, and garlic.